Richard Jones was a decorated military leader, serving in both World Wars I and II, and a United States ambassador.

 In 1936, Jones once again served in the military, joining the Service Company, 8th Illinois Infantry Regiment, which was later converted into the 184th Field Artillery.
-During World War II, Jones became a major (Infantry) in the United States Army (1942-1946).
-During the war he was awarded a Legion of Merit medal.
+During World War II, Jones became a major (infantry) in the United States Army (1942-1946).
+During the war, he was awarded the Legion of Merit medal.
 Jones was later promoted to colonel in the Illinois National Guard and was responsible for organizing the 178th Regimental Combat Team of the Guard in Chicago (1947).
 He retired from the Illinois National Guard as a Brigadier General in 1953.

 Ambassador Richard L. Jones passed away on October 15, 1975.
 He was survived by his wife, Elgetha, and their son Richard L. Jones III.